 How durable is epoxy flooring I hear you ask?
-It’s long-lasting and durable.
-It is five times thicker than normal paint, is waterproof and has excellent abrasion and chemical resistance which extends its life and durability.
-This means epoxy resin flooring can cope with high volumes of footfall and with heavy equipment and products being moved around which is perfect for commercial settings.
-Its longevity depends on the type of epoxy flooring used, how many coats are applied and how the floor is used.
+It’s long-lasting and highly durable.
+Furthermore, it is five times thicker than normal paint, it is waterproof and has excellent abrasion and chemical resistance which extends its life and durability.
+This means epoxy resin flooring can cope with heavy traffic and with heavy equipment and products being moved around which is perfect for commercial settings.
+Its longevity depends on the type of epoxy flooring used, how many resin coats are applied and how the floor is used.
 However, when applied correctly epoxy floor durability is a high performer.

-Epoxy flooring is very easy to apply over a correctly prepared floor.
-It is best applied by a specialist team who are experienced in applying the products and have all of the right equipment.
+Epoxy resin floor coating is very easy to apply over a correctly prepared floor.
+It is best applied by a specialist team who are experienced in applying the products and have all of the right equipment and training.

-Epoxy flooring is made anti-slip when an aggregate is added making it an excellent choice for areas that can become wet, such as food processing plants, bakeries, dairies, abattoirs and breweries.
+Epoxy flooring is made anti-slip when an aggregate is added.
+Making it an excellent choice for areas that can become wet, such as food processing plants, bakeries, commercial kitchens, dairies, abattoirs and breweries.
 This slip resistance property means that you can feel confident that your staff or customers are safe in all conditions.

-Epoxy flooring is very hygienic.
-Not much sticks to it, and it’s easy to sweep and clean.
+Epoxy floor coating is extremely hygienic.
+Not much sticks to epoxy resin flooring, and it’s easy to clean and sweep.
 It is resistant to bacteria and germs which makes it easy to sanitise.
 It has a low odour and it doesn’t taint, making it the perfect choice for food processing plants or industrial kitchens.

 Epoxy flooring must be applied exactly according to the manufacturer’s instructions and preferably by a specialist team.
 If not done correctly then it may not be as durable and long-lasting as it should be.
 Each coat must dry completely before the next coat is added.
 Failure to apply it correctly could lead to a costly replacement.